 In order to enable the bidders for the Bonds to comply with the requirements of paragraph (b)(5) of Securities and Exchange Commission Rule 15c2-12 ("Rule 15c2-12"), the County will execute and deliver, on or before the date of issuance and delivery of the Bonds, a Continuing Disclosure Agreement (the "Continuing Disclosure Agreement").
-The form of this agreement is included in Appendix B of this Official Statement.
+The form of this agreement is included in Appendix C of this Official Statement.
 Certain of the events listed in Section 4(a) of the Continuing Disclosure Agreement have been included for purposes of compliance with Rule 15c2-12 but are not relevant for the Bonds.
 Those events relate to debt service reserves, credit enhancements and liquidity providers, and property or other collateral.
-The County has not failed to comply with the terms and provisions of previous continuing disclosure agreements entered into in order to comply with the requirements of Rule 15c2-12.
+During the last five years, the County has not failed to comply in any material respect with the terms and provisions of previous continuing disclosure agreements entered into in order to comply with the requirements of Rule 15c2-12.

-Deposits to Escrow Deposit Account
+Deposits to Escrow Deposit Accounts

-On the Closing Date, a portion of the proceeds of the Series A Public Improvement Bonds and the Metropolitan District Bonds and the other moneys of the County described above will be deposited by the Director of Finance with Manufacturers and Traders Trust Company (the "Escrow Deposit Agent") in a single trust fund (the "Escrow Deposit Account"), to be established under an Escrow Deposit Agreement to be entered into between the County and the Escrow Deposit Agent (the "Escrow Deposit Agreement").
-The Escrow Deposit Agent will apply all or part of the funds so deposited in the Escrow Deposit Account to purchase United States Treasury or obligations guaranteed by United States of America (hereinafter referred to as the "Government Obligations").
+On the Closing Date, a portion of the proceeds of the Public Improvement Bonds and the Metropolitan District Bonds and the other moneys of the County designated for such purpose will be deposited by the Director of Finance with Manufacturer and Traders Trust Co. (the "Escrow Deposit Agent") in two separate trust funds (the "Escrow Deposit Accounts"), to be established under an Escrow Deposit Agreement to be entered into between the County and the Escrow Deposit Agent (the "Escrow Deposit Agreement") and applied as provided under the Escrow Deposit Agreement.
+The Escrow Deposit Agent will apply all or part of the funds so deposited in the Escrow Deposit Accounts to purchase United States Treasury or obligations guaranteed by United States of America (hereinafter referred to as the "Government Obligations").

-The Government Obligations on deposit in the Escrow Deposit Account will mature in stated fixed amounts as to principal and interest at such times as will, together with cash on hand, be sufficient, without reinvestment, (a) to pay the interest on the Refunded Bonds until the specified optional redemption dates and (b) to redeem the Refunded Bonds on their respective optional redemption dates at the redemption prices set forth in the tables captioned "Refunded Public Improvement Bonds" and "Refunded Metropolitan District Bonds" under "Purpose of Financing" herein.
-Also See "Verification of Mathematical Computations" herein.
-The Government Obligations and cash, if any, on deposit in the Escrow Deposit Account will be used for the payment of the principal of and redemption premium (if any) and interest on the Refunded Bonds, and are not available for the payment of, redemption premium, if any, or interest on the Public Improvement Bonds, the Metropolitan District Bonds or any other obligations of the County.
+The Government Obligations on deposit in the Escrow Deposit Accounts will mature in stated fixed amounts as to principal and interest at such times as will, together with cash on hand, be sufficient, without reinvestment, (a) to pay the interest on the Refunded Public Improvement Bonds and Refunded Metropolitan District Bonds (together the "Refunded Bonds") until the specified optional redemption dates and (b) to redeem the Refunded Bonds on their respective optional redemption dates at the redemption prices set forth in the tables captioned "Refunded Public Improvement Bonds" and "Refunded Metropolitan District Bonds" under "Purpose of Financing" herein.
+Also see "Verification of Mathematical Computations" herein.
+The Government Obligations and cash, if any, on deposit in the Escrow Deposit Accounts will be used for the payment of the principal of and redemption premium (if any) and interest on the Refunded Bonds, and are not available for the payment of, redemption premium, if any, or interest on the Public Improvement Bonds, the Metropolitan District Bonds or any other obligations of the County.